Main Event Mafia: Feud with TNA Frontline (2008–2009)

 The group officially joined together on the October 23 episode of TNA Impact!
 In a segment between Nash, Booker T, Angle, Sting, and Jeremy Borash, Angle announced that the four had joined together to form a group of legends called The Main Event Mafia.
 Team 3D were offered a spot in the group, seemingly accepting before attacking them, turning face.
 The goal of the group was to start a "war" against the younger talent to take what they deserved: respect.
-The following week, they added Scott Steiner to the MEM as he made his return from an injury and attacked Joe, Styles and their allies.
+The following week, they added Scott Steiner to the Main Event Mafia as he made his return from an injury and attacked Joe, Styles and their allies.
 Steiner notably spared using his lead pipe on his protégé, Petey Williams, who backed off as soon as he saw him.

 At Turning Point, Booker T defeated Christian Cage to retain the TNA Legends Championship.
-As per the stipulation, Cage was forced to join the MEM, however, the MEM attacked Cage and kicked him out of the group because they believed he was leaving TNA for WWE (later proven to be true).
-The MEM proceeded to go on a rampage, assaulting Brother Ray, Samoa Joe, Petey Williams (Steiner doing the deed, finally severing the ties between the two), B.G.
+As per the stipulation, Cage was forced to join the Main Event Mafia, however, the Main Event Mafia attacked Cage and kicked him out of the group because they believed he was leaving TNA for WWE (later proven to be true).
+The Main Event Mafia proceeded to go on a rampage, assaulting Brother Ray, Samoa Joe, Petey Williams (Steiner doing the deed, finally severing the ties between the two), B.G.
 James, Rhino, Jeff Jarrett and A.J.
 Styles, injuring all in their "hits".
 At Genesis, Kevin Nash could not make it to the event due to a legitimate staph infection in his left elbow.
 When it came time for his tag team match, Booker T announced that they had found a suitable replacement in Cute Kip James.
 Kip was not intended to be a long-term addition to the team, as he quickly disappeared from the main event scene as the original five members of the Main Event Mafia resumed their positions.
 At Destination X, Booker T lost the TNA Legends Championship to A.J.
 Styles while Sting retained the TNA World Heavyweight Championship against Angle with Jeff Jarrett as the special guest referee and Mick Foley was the special guest enforcer.
 At Lockdown, Sting lost the TNA World Heavyweight Championship to Mick Foley and the rest of the Main Event Mafia (Nash, Steiner, Booker T and Angle) lost to Team Jarrett, which consisted of Jeff Jarrett, Samoa Joe, A.J.
 Styles and Christopher Daniels.
 At Sacrifice, Sting pinned Angle in an Ultimate Sacrifice match also involving Mick Foley and Jeff Jarrett to become the new Godfather of the Main Event Mafia.
 Sting immediately made his new leadership felt, as on the May 28, 2009, edition of TNA Impact!, he dismissed Sharmell, Jenna Morasca and Angle's security men Big Rocco and Sally Boy from the alliance as part of his new leadership.
 Rocco and Sally promptly signed on to be Mick Foley's security the following week.